 Auto insurance in Texas is divided into two parts:

 Private auto insurance covers the insurance needs of individuals and businesses using privately owned cars.
 Private auto insurance protects an individual named a driver on another person's private auto insurance policy.
 Private auto insurance covers the driver of a vehicle when it is used for social, domestic, and other personal purposes.
-Most private insurance companies will cover you when you commute to and from work.
+Most private insurance companies in Texas will cover you when you commute to and from work.

 In Texas, some of the common types of private auto insurance include: